microsoft/Dev-Pod/docs/objectives.md

 Sustainable improvement requires internal champions who can continue driving adoption and innovation after the formal program concludes.
 By creating communities of highly skilled specialists within client organizations, the program ensures long-term impact and continued evolution of practices.

 ### Detailed Objective
 The program seeks to identify, train, and empower groups of highly skilled specialists (Black Belts) within clients' organizations who will serve as internal champions for best practices and innovation.
+These communities will continue the program and drive innovation with the support of selected partners.

 ### Implementation Strategies
 - **Selection Process**: Identifying candidates with both technical aptitude and leadership potential